Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [ ] Implement Onboarding View.
 - [ ] Integrate CoreData or UserDefault for data storage.
-- [ ] Add reviewsVC inside
-- [ ] Add recommendationVC inside slidingtabs
-- [ ] A feature to push to other detailView when click the moviePoster inside detailView itself
 - [ ] Add a suggest when searching a movie
 - [ ] Add changelog in MoreVC